chalksystem/cipher/README.md

 ```
 The encrypted message would be "QWDPWS JWQQCAW".

 To decrypt the message, simply execute the decrypt.py file.
 The prompt "Enter a code word:" will appear and upon entering the last code word used, a decrypted message will be written to two file - one with the decrypted history and the other with the most recently decrypted word.
+For example:

 ```
-$ Enter a message:
+$ Enter a code word:
                     code word
 ```
 The decrypted message would be "SECRET MESSAGE".